Unified Description of Pseudoscalar Meson Structure from Light to Heavy Quarks: Results

 In this section, we turn our attention to the heavy–light meson sector, which encompasses bound states formed by one heavy quark ($c$ or $b$) and one light partner ($u$, $d$, or $s$).
 These systems, such as the $D$, $D_s$, $B$, $B_s$, and $B_c$ mesons, serve as an essential bridge between the dynamics of light and heavy quark physics.
 They offer a unique window into the interplay between nonperturbative confinement effects and heavy-quark symmetry, allowing for a unified description within the same algebraic framework introduced earlier.

-At this point, all necessary components are in place to compute the Light-Front Wave Functions (LFWFs) from the Parton Distribution Amplitudes (PDAs) within the framework of the algebraic model.
+At this point, all necessary components are in place to compute the LFWFs from the PDAs within the framework of the algebraic model.
 Equipped with these tools, we proceed to determine the LFWFs for the lowest-lying heavy–light pseudoscalar mesons, namely the $D$, $D_s$, $B$, $B_s$, and $B_c$ states.
 The calculations rely on input PDAs previously determined in the literature.

 Over the past decade, the detailed pointwise behavior of light-meson PDAs has been determined with remarkable precision \cite{Chang:2013pq,Chang:2013nia,Segovia:2013eca,Gao:2014bca,Braun:2015axa,Shi:2015esa,Raya:2015gva,Li:2016dzv,Li:2016mah,Gao:2016jka,Chang:2016ouf,Zhang:2017bzy,Gao:2017mmp,Zhang:2017zfe,Chen:2018rwz,Ding:2018xwy}.
 In contrast, heavy–light systems remain comparatively less explored, as empirical and lattice constraints are still limited \cite{Braun:2003wx,Lee:2005gza,Grozin:2005iz,Beneke:2011nf,Braun:2012kp,Bell:2013tfa,Beneke:2018wjp}.
 To date, only a few comprehensive studies have provided unified analyses of all heavy–light pseudoscalar PDAs \cite{Binosi:2018rht,Serna:2020txe}.
-In this work, we employ the rainbow–ladder parametrizations from Ref.~\cite{Binosi:2018rht}, which are well-defined within their applicable domain for the $D$, $D_s$, $B$, $B_s$, and $B_c$ mesons:
+In this work, we employ the rainbow--ladder parametrizations from Ref.~\cite{Binosi:2018rht}, which are well-defined within their applicable domain for the $D$, $D_s$, $B$, $B_s$, and $B_c$ mesons:

 where $N_{\alpha\beta}$ ensures proper normalization, and $\bar{x}=1-x$.
 The fitted $(\alpha,\beta)$ parameters used to characterize each PDA are listed in Table~\ref{tab:AlphaBeta}, and the resulting distributions are shown in Fig.~\ref{fig:PDAs}.
 As the mass asymmetry between the valence quarks increases, the PDAs become more asymmetric and sharply peaked toward the heavier constituent.
 This trend reflects the pronounced momentum imbalance between the heavy and light quarks, which plays a decisive role in shaping the internal structure of heavy–light mesons.